1st-rapid-response-force/Training-Programs/docs/source/ait_11/infantry_of_the_rrf.rst

 Infantry elements are called Squads which fall into Platoons - this will be explained in more detail in the next chapter.

-As a member of the infantry you will be deployed to one of our active AORs for rought three weeks at a time in line with our deployment process covered in the BCT course.
+As a member of the infantry you will be deployed to one of our active AORs for roughly three weeks at a time in line with our deployment process covered in the BCT course.

 Prior to deployment, your element will undergo a TDY program where your squad leader will recap the parts of your training which will be used in the specific environment to make sure eveyone is functioning at their best.